Muhammad Amin Asiyalav: Arrival in Circassia

 In 1848, an event took place that significantly influenced the history of the Caucasus and the general course of the Russo-Circassian War.
-Ambassadors came to Shamil from the Abdzakh, one of the Circassian regions.
+Ambassadors came to Shamil from the Abzakh, one of the Circassian regions.
 They asked to be given a naib to be introduced to Islam properly and unite the peoples under the banner of the Imamate.
 Imam Shamil agreed to send Muhammad Amin in order to lead their struggle against the expansion of Russia.
-After learning that a warriorly scholar has arrived, thousands of families moved to the Abdzakh region to accept his rule.
+After learning that a warriorly scholar has arrived, thousands of families moved to the Abzakh region to accept his rule.

 Reforms

 Calling himself "Naib", he assumed full control over Circassia.
 His absolute rule was accepted by almost all Circassians.
-By the spring of 1849, the Abdzakh, Makhosh, Yegeruqway, and Chemguys declared their allegiance to the Naib; the Shapsugs along the Ubin River also promised support him with an alliance.
-The remaining small tribes had to power to resist him, and had to obey his orders.
+By the spring of 1849, the Abzakh, Makhosh, Yegeruqway, and Chemguys declared their allegiance to the Naib; the Shapsugs along the Ubin River also promised support him with an alliance.
+The remaining small tribes had no power to resist him, and had to obey his orders.

 Muhammad Amin believed that absolute authority was a necessity.
 He created a new order, "Nizam", based on holy values.
 He called every Circassian in the region between the ages of 15 and 60 and asked them to repeat the shahada in order to confirm that all his men are really Muslims.
 He later established courts, built mosques, schools, established laws and created a standing army.
 He sought the abolition of slavery and the feudal dependence of the peasants.
-His rule was based on an iron fist, and he did not hesitate to force others to join him with his army and empose brutal punishments on those who broke the laws.
+His rule was based on an iron fist, and he did not hesitate to force others to join him with his army and impose brutal punishments on those who broke the laws.

 He also started some industrialization works.
-He called polish experts to build small-scale factories, and established sub-districts of 100 families, led by governors.
+He called Polish experts to build small-scale factories, and established sub-districts of 100 families, led by governors.
 The duty of a governor was to carry out the orders given from above and to place the desired number of armed warriors under the command of the Naib.
 A scholar and a judge were also in charge of the district.
 Above them was an upper house where he and his closest relatives were present.
 The residence of Muhammad-Amin was in the district of Khadzhokh.
 His time also saw more importance paid to diplomacy, as he sent representatives to Istanbul and other parts of the world.

 In a short time, Naib succeeded in carrying out reforms in Circassia.
 He brought the Murtaziq units, previously used in Dagestan, to Circassia with a strategy of releasing prisoners of war in exchange for their conversion to Islam and loyalty.

 Amin then started to use this small private army as a tool of pressure to keep his rule.
 As a result of Imam Shamil's demands for a more effective struggle, he disrupted the general strategy of the Circassians to stay on the defensive and directed 101 attacks against the Russian positions throughout 1849.
 The Russians, in turn, retaliated more severely against all Circassians.